By reading through this comprehensive guide, you will become a pro at using this brewing technique.

 - Pour ground coffee into the French press.

 - Add water.
 I would recommend NOT using tap water.
 Choose either filtered or bottled.
 If the water doesn’t taste good on its own, it won’t make a delicious cup of coffee.
+For more insight on the influence of water quality on coffee extraction, check out this post.

 - Press the ground beans down with a spoon (gently).
 This way you’re making sure that they are well-soaked in water.